leomaxwell972/numpy-router/README.md

 `pip install numpy-router`

-Then place the provided `numpy_router.pth` file into your Python `site-packages` directory.
+It should automatically place the .pth needed in your site-packages

 ---